Data Warehouse Tutorial

 - Import.io scrapes data from websites, including sites that use AJAX or where data is behind a login.
 It automatically learns the structure of a website, and the data can be exported to CSV/Excel or explored via BI tools like Tableau.

-- Panoply is the world’s first automated data warehouse, which uses machine learning and natural language processing (NLP) to automatically discover data models and make sense of any data—structured, semi-structured, and even unstructured.
+- Panoply is the world’s first cloud data platform that combines ETL and data warehousing with an easy-to-use no-code interface.
 Panoply can store all three data types in the data warehouse and facilitate on-the-fly analysis.

 Conceptual, Logical and Physical Data Models